hyutake/CRISP-prac/README.md

   <li>Updated frontend code to work w/ backend code</li>

-  <li>Added the 'status' attribute to Task objects - provides a way to indicate whether the task is "In progress" or "Completed" (String var)</li>
+  <li>Added the 'status' attribute (String) to Task objects - provides a way to indicate whether the task is "In progress" or "Completed"</li>
   <li>Completed tasks are displayed separately from incomplete tasks - click 'Completed Tasks' vs click 'CRISP' (both are in the header)</li>
 </ol>

-# To-do (non-exhaustive):
+# To-do:
 <ul>
   <li>Frontend</li>
   <ol>